lch99310/chunghao_lee/content/posts/Beyond the Model: The Invisible Moat of AI Infrastructure & Data Center/index.md

 +++
 date = '2026-04-07T00:00:00+00:00'
-title = "Beyond the Model: The Invisible Moat of AI Infrastructure & Data Center" tags = ['Beyond the___', '中文'] thumbnail = 'pic.png'
+title = "Beyond the Model: The Invisible Moat of AI Infrastructure & Data Center 🏭" tags = ['Beyond the___', '中文'] thumbnail = 'pic.png'
 +++